LLBI/natours/README.md

 #### Tools used:
 - CSS and SCSS;
 - BEM;
-- Advaned CSS styles and animations;
+- Advanced CSS styles and animations;